 If you enjoy smoking a Juul and want to take it with you when traveling by air then it is important to know the regulations regarding carrying a Juul and also whether you can bring Juul pods with you.

-After all, you would be pretty upset if they were taken away from you by an airport security officer.
+After all, you would be pretty upset if they were taken away from you by an airport security officer and this does happen regularly when people do not follow the rules.

-The Quick Answer: You can bring a Juul on a plane but it is not allowed in checked bags.
+The Quick Answer: Can you bring Juul on a plane?
+You can bring a Juul on a plane but it is not allowed in checked bags.
 Juul can stay in your carry-on bag when passing through the TSA security checkpoint but must then be taken out and carried with you during the flight.

 I will explain the reason why Juul must be carried on you and not in hand luggage or checked bags and the other rules relating to where you can bring a Juul on a plane below.